browserengineering/book/book/layout.md

 ]
 ```

-A block layout has can look at its children's types and tags to determine
+A block layout object looks at its children's tags to determine
 whether it should have block or inline contents:

 ```